Ayush-Learner/Data-Science-ML-Practice/Classifications and EDA on Datasets/README.md

 - As data set was highly imbalnced, different test and traininh ratio were tried in combination with under sampling and over sampling.
 - XGBOOST with F1 score of 87% and accuracy of 81% was chosen as final model.

-## Best Results for each classifier classifiers
+## Best Results for each classifier
 Classifier    |    F1 Score   |   Accuracy    |      AP      |
 ------------- | ------------- | ------------- | -------------|
 XG Boost  | 87.46  | 82.1  | 0.78 |